The Briggs and Stratton 5-5-5 Warranty on Parts, Labor, Travel

 For the first two years, most warranties are almost the same.
 They cover parts and labor and the cost of travel by a technician to service the generator if it’s not working.
 Not all travel coverage is the same however, and some brands only pay for a limited amount of mileage.
 It’s important to know how far the technician will travel and how much you’ll have to pay to get them to your house to provide your warranty service.

-After three years, travel costs drop off the warranty offered by some brands.
+After two or three years, travel costs drop off the warranty offered by some brands.
 Not Briggs & Stratton.
 They cover travel under the full five years of the warranty and neither distance or time coverage are limited within the scope of the warranty.

 Starting in years four and five, some brands limit warranty coverage to the engine and alternator.
 Covering these two components is important, but what about the rest of the unit?
-By the time you’re paid for travel time and mileage, the parts to fix a defective circuit breaker or state of the art controller, and the labor associated with replacing that part, you’ll begin to wonder why it was called a 5-year warranty in the first place.
+By the time you’ve paid for travel time and mileage, the parts to fix a defective circuit breaker or state of the art controller, and the labor associated with replacing that part, you’ll begin to wonder why it was called a 5-year warranty in the first place.

 The Briggs & Stratton warranty doesn’t place limits after two years, or three years.
 No questions asked, it’s covered for a full five* years.
 Travel time and mileage, parts and labor.